JoshuaYang7/JoshuaYang7/README.md

 <h1 align="center">Hi 👋, I'm Josh Yang</h1>
 <h3 align="center">A passionate frontend developer</h3>

+- 👯 I enjoy contributing to **Open Source Projects and am enthusiastic about learning new technology.
+In 2022, I learned JavaScript, React, C#, and SQL.
+I also got started with freelancing.**

 - 📫 How to reach me **https://www.linkedin.com/in/joshua-s-yang/**

 <h3 align="left">Connect with me:</h3>